 Mobile and Client Business Unit

-Estimated ~25-30% of revenue of revenue
+Estimated ~25-30% of revenue

 LPDDR and client SSDs for smartphones and PCs; highest exposure to consumer demand volatility and most commoditized ASP environment.